Skip to content

 The idea behind Anki is probably older than the Internet itself.
 A very popular method to memorize anything is to use physical flashcards.
 You take a piece of paper, write a question, or more generally a prompt in the front of the card and you write the answer on the back of the card.
 Put simply, Anki is a virtual library of flashcard decks.
 It can be used to learn just about anything that requires memorization, 暗記 anki being the Japanese term for memorization.
 This is not only useful to language learners but also to geography enthusiasts and med school students.

 Unfortunately, vanilla Anki (i.e. Anki without additional plugins or a specialized setup) suffers from a few issues.
 Those issues are very well documented and you should read this article to see what they are.
-My favorite Anki setups are this one and that one.
-In the following, I will try to summarize things for people who don't want to have to read through various guides and want a simple mining setup in the vein of the second guide above, with a few different additions of my own.
-I do not claim any originality in this setup, it is simply an amalgamation of various resources I have used to create my own setup that I like.
-With that being said, let's get on with it.
-This guide is made from the perspective of a Windows user.
+In the following, I will try to summarize things for people who don't want to have to read through various guides and want a simple mining setup.
+I do not claim any originality in this setup, it is simply an amalgamation of various resources I have used to create my own setup that I like, like this guide.
+As said before, I use Linux and Windows.
 I have no idea how MacOS works and I cannot help with it.
-I also use Linux (more specifically EndeavourOS, an Arch-based distro) but I do most of my reviews in Windows on my dualboot setup.
 Hopefully the guide is still useful to you if you're not using a similar setup!

 Installing Anki